ciiv/lab/nfo-generator/README.md

 2. Put that API key in a tvdb.key file and edit the script so that TVDB_API_FILE points to it
 3. Modify ROOT_MEDIA_DIR to the root folder containing all your media files and folders
 4. Create a .control.conf file at the root level of every folder containing a tv show (See syntax below)
+5. Make sure Python 2.7 is installed and run the script

 Syntax of .control.conf file
 ============================